-In 2009, the organization received an initial endowment contribution of \$100,000 and additional contributions have been received since that time.
-In the 2019 fiscal year, contributions to the endowment fund were \$2,438 (2018 - \$2,000) resulting in a cumulative balance as at March 31, 2019 of \$137,738 (2018 - \$135,300).
+The Organization received an initial endowment contribution of \$100,000 in 2009.
+Additional contributions have also been received since that time.
+In the 2020 fiscal year, contributions to the endowment fund were \$1,463 (2019 - \$2,438) resulting in a cumulative balance as at March 31, 2020 of \$139,201 (2019 - \$137,738).
 Net investment income earned on the endowment contributions is restricted for the purposes of:

-- Supporting bird conservation projects in Alberta; - Providing an entrance scholarship to attend post secondary studies in natural sciences; and - Providing an award to a volunteer with the organization for bird conservation and stewardship efforts.
+- Supporting bird conservation projects in Alberta; - Providing an entrance scholarship to attend post secondary studies in natural sciences; and - Providing an award to a volunteer with the Organization for bird conservation and stewardship efforts.